kyuhyongpark/boolmore/comparison/gitsbe/README.md

 ## Results

-Result of Gitsbe is in the `ABA_A_20241105_214621` directory.
+Result of a Gitsbe run is in the `ABA_A_20241105_214621` directory.

 Whole process took ~13 hours.
-We score the models using the hierarchy method of boolmore, based on the 429 experimental results that Gitsbe could process.
+We score the models using the method of boolmore, based on the 429 experimental results that Gitsbe could process.

 The 18 Gitsbe models had max 305.0/429 (71.1%) score and max 343.7/429 (80.1%) attactor agreement(non-hierarchy score).
-The 15 boolmore models had min 334.3/429 (77.9%) score with 359.3/429 83.8(%) attactor agreement(non-hierarchy score).
+The 15 boolmore models had min 334.3/429 (77.9%) score and min 359.3/429 (83.8%) attactor agreement(non-hierarchy score).

 Also note that Gitsbe models did not follow any biological constraints, as they cannot be specified in Gitsbe.
 For example, all 18 models had a function `Closure, Microtubule_Depolymerization`, which is biologically unrealistic.